rpede/SecureSoftwareDevelopment/assignments/hybrid_crypto.md

 socket](https://www.geeksforgeeks.org/socket-in-computer-network/) or
 [WebSocket](https://www.geeksforgeeks.org/what-is-web-socket-and-how-it-is-different-from-the-http/).

-You will need to programs.
+You will need to program.
 One that listens for connections (server).
 And another that connects to the first (client).